Agbobli5373/ai-agent-platform-v2/README.md

 ### Conversation Tables
 - **conversations**: Chat sessions between users and agents with satisfaction tracking
+  - Includes `created_at` timestamp for record creation tracking (separate from `started_at` for conversation start)
+  - Indexed on `status` for efficient filtering by conversation state
 - **messages**: Individual messages with role (USER/ASSISTANT/SYSTEM), content, and token counts
 - **interaction_metrics**: Performance metrics including response time, token usage, and success rates